Steve Daines: 2014 election

 In July 2013, Daines attended a NRSC fundraiser in Washington, prompting speculation that he would run for Max Baucus's soon to be vacant U.S. Senate seat.
 In the second quarter of 2013, he disclosed raising $415,000 in campaign funds, fueling more speculation.
 On November 6, 2013, Daines announced his candidacy.

 In February 2014, Baucus resigned from the Senate to accept a post as U.S. ambassador to China.
 Governor Steve Bullock, a Democrat, appointed lieutenant governor John Walsh to the vacant Senate seat for the remainder of Baucus's term.
 Walsh had already declared his intention to run for the Senate in 2014, and it was suggested that his appointment might give him the advantage of incumbency, improving Democratic chances of holding the seat.

 Daines won the Republican primary on June 3, 2014, with 83.4% of the vote against Missoula state representative Champ Edmunds and political newcomer Susan Cundiff.
 Walsh won the Democratic primary with 64% of the vote.

 In August 2014, Walsh withdrew from the race following the publication of a New York Times article that accused him of plagiarism in a paper written as part of his master's degree work at the U.S. Army War College.
 With only 50 days until the election, a special convention called by the Montana Democratic party nominated State Representative Amanda Curtis.

 Daines won the general election with 57.8% of the vote to Curtis's 40.1%.

 2020 election

 Daines was reelected in 2020, defeating Bullock with 55% of the vote.
 Democrats outspent Republicans by $19 million on the race, $82–63 million; it was one of the most expensive Senate races in the 2020 cycle.

-Tenure
+Senate tenure

+114th Congress (2015–2017)

+In April 2016, Daines signed on to the Restoring Healthy Forests for Healthy Communities Act, legislation to address the expiration of the Secure Rural Schools program by renewing the federal government's commitment to manage forest resources.

+115th Congress (2017–2019)

+In January 2017, Daines announced his support of Executive Order 13769, ordered by President Trump, which imposed a temporary ban on entry to the U.S. to citizens of seven Muslim-majority countries.